 If you’re not eligible for UCAS Extra

 If you didn’t apply to five universities during your initial application then you won’t be eligible to use UCAS Extra, but you can still add more applications through Track.
-Before 30 June you’re able to bump up your applications to the maximum total of five, so it’s worth getting those additional options filled.
-Just remember that if you only applied to one university you’ll need to pay the extra £11 to add your other four options.
+Before 4 July you’re able to bump up your applications to the maximum total of five, so it’s worth getting those additional options filled.
+Just remember that if you only applied to one university originally and want to add more, you’ll be asked to pay the extra £4.50 application fee.

 After Extra comes… Clearing